mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

     * SPI and SN are compressed using LSB.
     * Compressed Packet Output

-The final compressed packet consists of the compressed ESP header, IIPC compressed data, and payload.
+The final compressed packet consists of an EEC packet with a compressed ESP header, a compressed IIP Header, and the payload.

 ### Diet-ESP Decompression